One of the most common complaints we hear from iFolks is problems with their iPhone (or iPad) batteries not holding a charge or draining way too fast.

 Wireless charging not working at Starbucks or your local hang out?

-Is Your iPhone X Battery Not Holding a Charge Still?
+Is Your iPhone XS, XR, or X Battery Still Not Holding a Charge?

 Hit Basic Battery Hogs First!